Rickey Young

-Rickey Young (born December 7, 1953) is a former American football running back who played nine seasons in the National Football League (NFL).
+Rickey Darnell Young (born December 7, 1953) is an American former professional football running back who played nine seasons in the National Football League (NFL).

 College career

 Young played college football at Jackson State University and was a teammate of Walter Payton, his nephew, and Robert Brazile, his cousin.

-NFL career
+Professional career

-Young was selected in the seventh round of the 1975 NFL Draft with the 164th overall pick by the San Diego Chargers.
+Young was selected in the seventh round of the 1975 NFL draft with the 164th overall pick by the San Diego Chargers.
 After playing three years for the Chargers (1975–1977) he was traded to the Minnesota Vikings for All-Pro guard Ed White.
 In his first season with the Vikings (1978) he led the NFL with 88 receptions, breaking Chuck Foreman's record for receptions by a running back in a season.
 He played in six seasons with the Vikings, but retired after seeing limited action in 1982 and 1983.
 He retired with 1,011 rushes for 3,666 yards and 23 touchdowns, along with 408 catches (then an NFL record for running backs) for 3,285 and 16 touchdowns.

 In his nine seasons in the NFL, Young did not miss a single game, playing in all 131 contests that his teams played in that span.